 |Revenue last year||Revenue last year = CALCULATE(SUM('Invoice lines'[Revenue]), SAMEPERIODLASTYEAR(Dates[Date])|

-The following key dimensions in the Sales cube are used as filters to slice the aggregate measurements to achieve greater granularity and deeper analytical insights.
+The following key dimensions in the Sales Cube are used as filters to slice the aggregate measurements, so that you can achieve greater granularity and gain deeper analytical insights.

 |Entity||Examples of attributes|

 |Customers||Customer groups, Customer regions, Address, Industry|